mythaxis/mythaxis.github.io/content/issue-37/not-man-kidnaps-a-sheep.md

 ![Orbit-sml ><](images/Orbit.svg)

-{{<glyph>}}Bat{{</glyph>}}
+# Bat

-The Not-Man who moved into our cave had a habit of chatting aloud to us, although we didn’t always understand what he said.
+{{<glyph>}}T{{</glyph>}}he Not-Man who moved into our cave had a habit of chatting aloud to us, although we didn’t always understand what he said.
 Because of the weird mushrooms he grew, the cave was bright all the time.
 We did not need to use our bat sounds to find our way around the cave anymore because we always had light, but this made sleeping difficult.
 He pretended to not understand our complaints about the glow.

 Not-Man claimed it was not easy for him to live with humans.
 They did not want him.
 We pitied him because he lived alone with no colony.
 He kidnapped big animals and brought them to our cave, out of loneliness, we guessed.
 However, he did not groom us, himself, or his animal friends, or supply interesting gossip, so perhaps the humans felt he was poor company.
 We could not be sure because we do not know human customs well.